magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44887-uncaught-syntaxerror-unexpected-token-const-error-in-admin-panel.md

 ## Issue

-Uncaught SyntaxError: Unexpected token 'const'" error in the Admin panel.
+The admin user can't click on any menu option.
+The *Uncaught SyntaxError: Unexpected token const* error is displayed in the Admin panel.

 <ins>Steps to reproduce</ins>:

 1. Enable JS bundling.
 1. Minify the JS files.
-1. Log in to the Admin panel.
+1. Log in to the Commerce Admin panel.

 <ins>Expected results</ins>:

-The Admin can't click on any menu option.
-There is an error in the browser console: "Uncaught SyntaxError: Unexpected token 'const'"
+The admin user can't click on any menu option.
+There is an error in the browser console: *Uncaught SyntaxError: Unexpected token const*.

 <ins>Actual results</ins>:

-Admin panel is accessible to an admin user.
+The Admin panel is accessible to an admin user.

 ## Apply the patch